clipperhouse/gen/README.md

 ### What’s this branch?

-We are factoring out a new “typewriter” package, think of them as “codecs” for codegen that can be plugged to support “whatever of &lt;T&gt;”.
+We are factoring out a new [“typewriter” package](https://github.com/clipperhouse/typewriter), allowing you to drop in [“codecs”](https://github.com/clipperhouse/typewriters) to support “whatever of &lt;T&gt;”.
 Custom JSON marshallers, for example.

-The current state is “in progress” and “wrong”.
-Don’t use it.
+The current state is “in progress” and “probably broken” and “caveat emptor”.
+Would love your feedback.

 ## What’s this?